-Dimensions and Weights
+Dimensions and Weight

 The dimensions of the repeater, including the mounting bracket, is shown in Figure 3-1.
-The repeater chassis consists of two main parts, a cabinet in which the circuitry is housed, and a cover, which can be either a thin cover or a large cover (see the figure) depending on the configuration.
+The repeater chassis consists of two main parts, a cabinet in which the circuitry is housed, and a cover.

 Figure 3-1.
 Repeater dimensions